-Check the definitions within the federal, state, and contractual requirements that supersede the definitions below.
+Check the definitions within the federal, state, or contractual guidelines that supersede the definitions below.

-Canthopexy: A surgical technique for lid malposition that involves securing the lateral retinaculum to the periosteum of the superolateral orbital rim with a suture (Rizvi 2010).
+Canthopexy: A surgical technique for lid malposition that involves securing the lateral retinaculum to the periosteum of the superolateral orbital rim with a suture e.g. (Rizvi 2010).

 Canthoplasty: A procedure that is indicated for a variety of eyelid conditions.
-It is applicable to any disruption to the normal architecture of the canthus which can lead to negative functional sequelae (AAO 2023).
+It is applicable to any disruption to the normal architecture of the canthus which can lead to negative functional sequelae [American Academy of Ophthalmology (AAO) 2023].